wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/wazo_with_pbx.md

 You must have an ISDN card able to support both the provider and PBX ISDN links.

-_Example :_ If you have two provider links towards the PBX, Wazo should have a 4 spans card : two towards the provider, and two towards the PBX.
+_Example_: If you have two provider links towards the PBX, Wazo should have a 4 spans card: two towards the provider, and two towards the PBX.

 ### If you use two cards

-If you use two cards, you have to :
+If you use two cards, you have to:

 - Use a cable for clock synchronization between the cards
 - Configure the _wheel_ to define the cards order in the system.